-The Company has recognised £394m (2017: £263m) of surplus funds as at 31 December 2018.
-The value of surplus funds represents the excess assets over liabilities of the With-Profits Fund, after deducting the present value of future shareholder transfers and excluding the impact of the Risk Margin and Transitional Measures on Technical Provisions.
+The Company recognised £443m (2018: £394m) of surplus funds as at 31 December 2019 which represents the excess assets over liabilities excluding Risk Margin and Transitional Measures on Technical Provisions, of the With-Profits Fund after deducting the present value of expected future shareholder transfers.
 The surplus funds are available to fully support the With-Profits funds SCR, thereby meeting the criteria for classification as Tier 1 own funds.